cormullion/juliamono/.github/ISSUE_TEMPLATE/new.md

 - "in my opinion this glyph should be"...
 Indeed, perhaps it should, but nothing in life is perfect.

 So, if you __really__ want to open a new issue, please make sure you're using the current version, and perhaps don't expect too much as a result.
-Thank you very for your interest, though, I appreciate it!
+Thank you very much for your interest, though, I appreciate it!